-The roof is roof is pitched timber construction clad externally in slate with a flat platform presumably clad in a bituminous felt or similar.
+The roof is pitched timber construction clad externally in slate with a flat platform presumably clad in bituminous felt or similar.

-No access afforded into any roof void area or onto any flat roof platforms.
+No access afforded into any roof void area or onto any flat roof platforms due to no access hatch being available.